DimMalysh/WeatherApp/README.md

 # WeatherApp by Konstantin Kokorin
-Used frameworks Alamofire, SwiftyJSON, MBProgressHUD and CoreLocation.
+Using frameworks Alamofire, SwiftyJSON, MBProgressHUD and CoreLocation.